JamFfm/cbpi4-LCDisplay/README.md

 - This is running in python3
-- Changing an LCD_xxxx parameter in the parameters menu or any file in LCDDisplay folder usually requires a reboot.
+- Changing an LCD_xxxx parameter in the parameters menu or any file in LCDisplay folder usually requires a reboot.
 - Whenever you need a reboot, have a look in the comments of the parameters.
 - Future: A new fermenter should have a target temperature and at least one step defined.
 - Future: Maybe it is necessary to restart craftbeerpi after adding a new fermenter.